 Want to subdivide your quarter section of land?

 It is also important to note that each type of subdivision application must meet a number of criteria and that each application is judged on its own merit.
-It is the responsibility of the applicant to provide sufficient information for the County to adequately assess an application.
+The applicant is responsible for providing sufficient information for the County to adequately assess an application.

 What are the subdivision application fees? |